estebanmunchjones2019/react-hooks-article/readme.md

-## A more reusable global state manager
+## Final global state management solution

 The solution to manage a global `count` state is really good, but what if we could have a custom hook that can be used to manage any kind of state, not only `counter` state, that uses a Redux-like approach?